kanidm/kanidm/book/src/integrations/ldap.md

 > [!NOTE]
 >
 > The `dn=token` keyword is guaranteed to not be used by any other entry, which is why it was chosen
 > as the keyword to initiate api token binds.
+Additionally it is not required, leaving the field empty
+> will fall back to the service-account if a "password" is provided

 ```bash
 ldapwhoami -H ldaps://URL -x -D "dn=token" -w "TOKEN"